Start today · Full course access instantly * $99

 Lesson 5: From Image to Stitches (your 3-step framework)

-Turning an image into an embroidery pattern isn’t as simple as tracing outlines.
+Choosing the stitches that will render your designs is about more that outlines.
 With your compass from Lesson 1 in hand, you’ll use a clear framework to decide how motifs, fills, and canvas treatments come together.
-This is where the guesswork ends — and your creative choices start to feel intentional, repeatable, and true to your style.
+This is where the guesswork ends, and your creative choices become intentional, repeatable, and true to your style.

-• How different fills (solid, creative, or repeating) change the mood and texture of your piece.
+• How different fills (solid, creative, or repeating) provide tools for mood, texture, and a unique style.

 Lesson 6: Color (set mood, focus, and flow)

 Color choices can make or break a design.
-In this lesson, you’ll learn how to use color intentionally — not just picking shades you like, but understanding how hue, value, and saturation shape mood, focus, and movement in a piece.
-With this knowledge, you’ll start to see why some designs feel calm and cohesive while others pop with energy and contrast.
+In this lesson, you’ll learn how to use color intentionally — not just picking shades you like, but understanding how color shapes mood, focus, and movement in a piece.
+With this knowledge, you’ll know how to make cohesive designs that set mood and move the eye through each piece.

 You’ll discover: